jaysnel/DEMU-Jukebox/DEMU-Jukebox-Full.md

 > **Note:** Make sure to secure your seed phrase!
 This phrase is crucial for accessing your account.
 Losing the seed phrase could result in losing your funds.
 With self-custody comes the responsibility to secure this phrase.
 ![backupnow](https://github.com/jaysnel/DEMU-Jukebox/assets/23262423/484308de-3a73-4a8d-93b2-da74a53a492b)

-5. Now, navigate to the Discover tab in the bottom right.
-Search and select "Demu".
+5. Now, navigate to the Discover tab.
+It will be the last option on the bottom right of your screen.
+Search for and select "Demu".

 6. Once selected, it will open a page to the DEMU Jukebox homepage.